aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/using-a-mono-repo/_index.md

 - This capability was introduced in version 0.71.0 of factory.
 To use this feature you will need to use this version (or later).
-- You can only use a mono repo for stacks, apps or workspaces.
-There is currently no mono repo support planned for products.
+- You can only use a mono repo for products, stacks, apps or workspaces.

 ## Recommended folder structure